smruthie/Codon-Usage-Bias-in-mRNA-Sequences/README.md

 # Computing Codon Usage Bias in Propionibacterium acidifaciens

-This is just a fun project where I calculated the highest codon frequency in Propionibacterium acidifaciens' complete genome and its four highly expressed genes (ribosomes and chaperones are usually highly expressed in cells, hence the judgment).
+I calculated the highest codon frequency in Propionibacterium acidifaciens' complete genome and its four highly expressed genes: two ribosomes and two chaperones.
 I need to make some updates: the sequence before start site and after stop site need to be excluded for each gene.
 Once that's done, I can use this algorithm for any codon usage bias computation.

 Propionibacterium acidifaciens complete genome sequence: https://www.ncbi.nlm.nih.gov/nuccore/NZ_CP033719.1?report=gbwithparts&log$=seqview